Bear viewers gather at the Falls Creek Fire Department for fellowship, activities

 Falls Creek Volunteer Fire Department Chief Mark Miller said hundreds of people come through the station every year – some with a bear, and others to enjoy fellowship, food and the view.

-Starting on Saturday and lasting until Wednesday, Nov.
-21, anyone in the state of Pennsylvania can bring a bear to any check station, Miller says.
+The check station opened on Saturday and will last until Wednesday, Nov.
+21. Anyone in the state of Pennsylvania can bring a bear to any check station, Miller says.

 One of the largest Chinese auctions is held at the fire hall during this time, including hundreds of donated items, Miller says.
 They also raffle off live turkeys, and this year, there will be rabbits for sale.